GitauHarrison/notes/02_django/01_getting_started.md

 - **blog_app/urls.py**: The URL declarations for this Django project.
 -  **blog_app/wsgi.py**: An entry-point for WSGI-compatible web servers to serve our project.

-In subsequent tutorials, we shall go into details about the individual files so we have a better and more practical understanding of what each does.
+In subsequent tutorials, we shall go into detail about the individual files so we have a better and more practical understanding of what each does.

 ## Run The Application